-The marginal cost curve intersects the average cost curve exactly at the bottom of the average cost curve—which occurs at a quantity of 72 and cost of $6.60 in Figure 1.
+The marginal cost curve intersects the average total cost curve exactly at the bottom of the average cost curve—which occurs at a quantity of 72 and cost of $6.60 in Figure 1.
 The reason why the intersection occurs at this point is built into the economic meaning of marginal and average costs.
-If the marginal cost of production is below the average cost for producing previous units, as it is for the points to the left of where MC crosses ATC, then producing one more additional unit will reduce average costs overall—and the ATC curve will be downward-sloping in this zone.
-Conversely, if the marginal cost of production for producing an additional unit is above the average cost for producing the earlier units, as it is for points to the right of where MC crosses ATC, then producing a marginal unit will increase average costs overall—and the ATC curve must be upward-sloping in this zone.
+If the marginal cost of production is below the average total cost for producing previous units, as it is for the points to the left of where MC crosses ATC, then producing one more additional unit will reduce average costs overall—and the ATC curve will be downward-sloping in this zone.
+Conversely, if the marginal cost of production for producing an additional unit is above the average total cost for producing the earlier units, as it is for points to the right of where MC crosses ATC, then producing a marginal unit will increase average costs overall—and the ATC curve must be upward-sloping in this zone.
 The point of transition, between where MC is pulling ATC down and where it is pulling it up, must occur at the minimum point of the ATC curve.

 The same relationship is true for marginal cost and average variable cost.
 The reasoning is the same also.
 This does not hold for average fixed cost.
 Do you know why not?
 It’s because marginal cost affects variable cost, but it does not affect fixed cost.

 This idea of the marginal cost “pulling down” the average cost or “pulling up” the average cost may sound abstract, but think about it in terms of your own grades.
 If the score on the most recent quiz you take is lower than your average score on previous quizzes, then the marginal quiz pulls down your average.
 If your score on the most recent quiz is higher than the average on previous quizzes, the marginal quiz pulls up your average.
 In this same way, low marginal costs of production first pull down average costs and then higher marginal costs pull them up.